 Many people think “doing it yourself” (DIY) and saving money are one and the same.
 But this isn’t always the case.
 There are many other real life scenarios where DIY just doesn’t make sense, (haircuts, tattoos, and surgery), or where hiring professionals costs the same amount or less than doing it yourself, (oil changes, large printing jobs, and moving).

-It’s easy to assume that a DIY move will be cheaper and less stressful than hiring professional movers.
+It’s easy to assume that a DIY move with a rental truck will be cheaper and less stressful than hiring professional movers.
 After all, getting your friends and family to pitch in and help sounds simpler, and will only set you back the cost of beer and pizza right?

 In many instances, hiring professional movers can be cheaper and they will do all the work.

 As professional movers ourselves, we are aware of everything that factors into a successful relocation.
-Naturally, we were curious to find out the cost difference between the DIY or professional full-service option, so we went ahead and crunched the numbers.
+Naturally, we were curious to find out the cost difference between the DIY rental truck move or professional full-service option, so we went ahead and crunched the numbers.

 On average, a family of four packs up and moves about 5,000 lbs worth of goods during their relocation.
 To accurately compare the costs of a DIY vs. professional long distance relocation, the following estimates were calculated for a family of four relocating 1,300 miles from Wisconsin to Florida, (who wouldn’t want to relocate to the “Sunshine State” this time of year?!).